 Affect, Knowledge and Embodiment

 A Critical Feminist Arts/Research Workshop Series (and zine!) brought to you by Dr Ashleigh Watson, Dr Laura Rodriguez Castro, and Samantha Trayhurn

-In this workshop, we explore ways of practically extending critical and feminist social research with art – specifically photography, sociological fiction and zine making.
+In this workshop series, we explore ways of practically extending critical and feminist social research with art – specifically photography, sociological fiction and zine making.
 These arts practices are valuable for opening up how we critically explore, analyse, collaborate on, and share experiences and understandings of the social world.